 - Determine the U.S. tax and immigration implications of giving up your U.S. work visa, U.S. lawful permanent resident status (green card), or renouncing U.S. citizenship.

 - Discuss the options available for certain assets such as 401(k)/403(b) and similar employer plans, Roth employer plans, IRAs, Roth IRAs, 529 qualified tuition plans, Coverdell education savings accounts, investment accounts, annuities, bank accounts, life insurance, medical insurance, real estate, and personal belongings.
 Take into account transfer costs, disposition costs, tax, customs, duty, and physical moving logistics for each asset.
 Certain assets may not be transferrable, such as vehicles that are not permitted for import into Canada.

 - Consider timing certain types of income to be recognized in the U.S. to avoid Canadian taxation, such as bonuses, stock option exercises, capital gains dispositions, 401(k) or IRA conversions, employer stock net unrealized appreciation withdrawals, gifting, and other tax planning opportunities.

 - File the appropriate exit documentation with the Internal Revenue Service and U.S. Customs and Border Protection.
 Certain filings must be completed weeks before leaving the country.

-We are licensed and regulated in both Canada and the U.S., and have the ability to service U.S. retirement accounts for Canadian residents in addition to all types of Canadian investment accounts.
-Our U.S. citizen clients also benefit from full 1099 tax reporting and U.S. cost basis reporting for their Canadian accounts to simplify their U.S. 1040 tax filings.
+Our cross-border financial advisors are experienced in helping Canadians and Americans with investment and retirement accounts on both sides of the border.
+We are licensed and regulated in both Canada and the U.S. and have the ability to service U.S. retirement accounts for Canadian residents in addition to all types of Canadian investment accounts.

 Website legal disclaimers